Less Crowded Alternatives To Zion

 Why is Zion so crowded?

-Its main scenery sits in a narrow canyon served by a single shuttle corridor, which concentrates everyone into the same few trails and stops.
+The main scenery sits in a narrow canyon with mandatory shuttles in peak season, which concentrates everyone on the same trails and stops.

 Keep planning